-Applicants who wish to repeat the Evolve A2 to increase their score must submit a \$30 non-refundable re-test fee.
-Current students in other programs wishing to transfer into a course of study requiring the admissions standards outlined above will be required to take or retake the Evolve A2.
+Current students in other programs wishing to transfer into a course of study requiring the admissions standards outlined above will be required to take or retake School of Health Sciences Entrance Exam.

 Once the applicant file is complete, the College will schedule an interview between the applicant and Program Coordinator/Director.